-A parent information station is located inside of the ELC by for the three older classes.
+A parent information station is located inside of the ELC.
 This space will have a monthly ELC calendar, parent reminders, closure notices as well as other information pertaining to our Early Learning Center.
 Please check this space for notices and updated information.